alexeymorgunov/structbioinfo/README.md

 ---
 **2. Viewing the structure - PyMOL.**

 Start the PyMOL software.
-Take a quick look at [this tutorial](https://pymolwiki.org/index.php/Practical_Pymol_for_Beginners) (ignore scripting!) - skim it through to understand what's possible.
+Take a quick look at [this tutorial](https://pymolwiki.org/index.php/Practical_Pymol_for_Beginners) (ignore scripting!) - skim through to understand what's possible.

 Enter the following commands (one per line) and explore what they do.
  ```